PuneetSingh007/PuneetSingh007/README.md

 ## 🚀 About Me
 - 💼 I’m an aspiring Data Scientist
 - 🌱 Currently learning **Deep Learning**
-- 💬 Ask me about **Java ,Python,Machine Learning or any other related development queries**
+- 💬 Ask me about **Python,Machine Learning or any other related development queries**
 - 🎯 I’m looking to collaborate on **Interesting Projects on MLOPS or Neural Networks**
 - ⚡ Fun fact: **I love Coding and Cooking.**